 Local tips

-- Cycling between Juodkrante and Nida (30 km, 2 hours) is the best way to feel the Spit; the path is paved and almost flat.
+- Cycling between Juodkrante and Nida (30 km, 2 hours) is the best way to feel the Spit; the path is asphalt and almost flat.

-- Sunscreen and water are essential.
-The dunes have no shade and very few kiosks; the village shops close by 8 p.m.
+- Sun cream and water are essential.
+The dunes have no shade and very few kiosks; village shops close around 20:00.

-- Stay on the boardwalks.
-The dune sand is fragile and protected; off-path walking causes erosion and small fines are issued.
+- Stay on boardwalks.
+Dune sand is fragile and protected; off-path walking causes erosion and fines.

-- Many Spit businesses simply close from November through March.
-Check your hotel is actually open before booking off-season.
+- The Spit works differently in winter; many businesses close from November to March.
+Check that your accommodation is open.

-- Nida has a small Lutheran church with free organ recitals on summer Sunday afternoons.
-One of the quieter cultural pleasures of the Spit.
+- Nida has a tiny Evangelical Lutheran church with free organ recitals on summer Sunday afternoons.
+One of the Spit's quieter cultural pleasures.

 Common mistakes to avoid

 - Treating the Spit as a 4-hour stop.
-Day-trippers see Nida in a rush and miss everything.
-Either an honest full-day or stay overnight.
+Day-trippers see Nida in a rush and miss much of the place.
+Either allow a full day or stay overnight.

 - Assuming the dunes are a quick climb.
 Parnidis is a 30-minute uphill walk on hot sand.
-Bring water and shoes you can walk in.
+Bring water and proper shoes.

 - Booking Nida accommodation last-minute in July.
-The village has limited beds and prices triple in peak season.
-Book in May or earlier.
+The village has limited beds and prices rise sharply in summer.
+Reserve in May or earlier.

-- Skipping Juodkrante to "go straight to Nida".
-Juodkrante is half the experience: Witches Hill and the harbour deserve at least 90 minutes.
+- Skipping Juodkrante to get to Nida faster.
+Juodkrante is part of the visit: Witches Hill and the harbour deserve at least 90 minutes.

-- Trying to cross to the Russian half.
-There is no border crossing on the Spit; the fence is a viewing point, not a checkpoint.
+- Trying to cross to the Russian side.
+There is no border crossing on the Spit; the fence is a viewpoint, not a checkpoint.

 - Underestimating the walk from village to beach.
-It is 300 metres of soft sand uphill and many visitors give up halfway.
+300 metres of soft sand uphill feels harder than expected.
 Wear shoes, not flip-flops.

 - Dismissing winter.
-The Spit in snow is one of the most photographed Lithuanian landscapes; just verify your hotel is actually open.
+A snowy Spit is one of Lithuania's most photogenic landscapes; just check that your hotel is open.

 Where to stay on the Curonian Spit